sipsorcery/mediafoundationsamples/README.md

  - MFVideoEVR - Not Working.
 Display video in Window.

  - MFWebCamRtp - Not Working.
-Stream mp4 file to ffplay.
+Stream mp4 file to ffplay with RTP stream.

  - MFWebCamToFile - Working.
 Captures 100 samples from default webcam to an mp4 file.
 TODO: Video inverted.